kristinearens/testpage-main/index.md

 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another repository](./airline-booking).

-Linke to a website: <a href="https://tippie.uiowa.edu">
+Link to a website: <a href="https://tippie.uiowa.edu/" Tippie Website <a>

 There should be whitespace between paragraphs.